GabeScott/standard-works-vault/General Conference/1981 April - In Saving Others We Save Ourselves.md

 # In Saving Others We Save Ourselves

-*By F. Burton Howard - Of the First Quorum of the Seventy*
+By Elder F. Burton Howard - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1981 General Conference*